Wolf3s/xbmc4xbox-python/python/Doc/library/codecs.rst

 .. method:: Codec.encode(input[, errors])

    Encodes the object *input* and returns a tuple (output object, length consumed).
-   While codecs are not restricted to use with Unicode, in a Unicode context, encoding converts a Unicode object to a plain string using a particular character set encoding (e.g., ``cp1252`` or ``iso-8859-1``).
+   Encoding converts a string object to a bytes object using a particular character set encoding (e.g., ``cp1252`` or ``iso-8859-1``).

    *errors* defines the error handling to apply.
 It defaults to ``'strict'`` handling.

    The method may not store state in the :class:`Codec` instance.
-Use :class:`StreamWriter` for codecs which have to keep state in order to make encoding efficient.
+Use :class:`StreamCodec` for codecs which have to keep state in order to make encoding/decoding efficient.

    The encoder must be able to handle zero length input and return an empty object of the output object type in this situation.